florianheinemann/www-florianheinemann-com/_posts/2018-03-14-How-car-sharing-is-impacting-charging-stations.markdown

 _Source: Personal data collection and data of the city of Hamburg[^1]_

 Surely, you'll say that car sharing vehicles have -- on average -- higher mileage.
 And you'd be correct.
-The average car in Germany is driven ~14,000km every year.[^2] Statistics for car sharing vehicles are more difficult to come by.
+The average car in Germany is driven ~14,000km each year.[^2] Statistics for car sharing vehicles are more difficult to come by.
 However, DriveNow claims their cars are utilized for 3-5h per day.[^3] Combine this with data from Berlin from 2015 that claims that the average trip takes 18min for 8km[^4] and you end up with 80-133km per day or 29,000-48,000km per year.
 On average, that's about  **~2.75x as many kilometers as private vehicles.** Assuming that EVs/PHEVs drive as much as regular cars (maybe a bit optimistic?), we can now compare apples to apples:

 <div class="chart-container" style="position: relative; min-height:400px">
 <canvas id="chargingChart3"></canvas>